How vaccines are developed

 2. Clinical trials.
 Next, if allowed by the U.S. Food and Drug Administration (FDA), a promising vaccine may be studied in people.
-Among other things, scientists will assess the vaccine's safety and ability to provide immunity, the number of doses needed, and any side effects.
+Among other things, scientists will assess the vaccine's safety and ability to provide immunity, the number of doses needed, and side effects.

 Most clinical trials happen in three phases:

 - Phase 1.
 The vaccine is given to a small group of adult volunteers.
 (Later, children also may get the trial vaccine, if it is intended for them, after it is first tested in adults.)

 - Phase 2.
 The vaccine is given to hundreds of people, and some of the participants are similar to those for whom the new vaccine is intended.
 These trials are randomized, well controlled and include a placebo group.